eclipse-openj9/openj9-docs/docs/interface_jvmti.md

     jvmtiError QueryVmLogOptions(jvmtiEnv* jvmti_env, jint buffer_size, void* options, jint* data_size_ptr)

 This extension returns the current log options as an ASCII string.
-The syntax of the string is the same as the `-Xlog` command-line option, with the initial `-Xlog:` omitted.
+The syntax of the string is the same as the [`-Xsyslog`](xsyslog.md) command-line option, with the initial `-Xsyslog:` omitted.
 For example, the string "error,warn" indicates that the VM is set to log error and warning messages only.
-For more information, see [`-Xlog`](xlog.md).
+For more information, see [`-Xsyslog`](xsyslog.md).

 **Parameters**